Engaging with Stakeholders

 What did they tell us?

-- To be an active part of the community through supporting local charities and community groups.
+They want us to be an active part of the community through supporting local charities, sports clubs and community groups.

 How do we measure the effectiveness of our engagement?